marc2332/bliss/doc/docs/index.md

 and plots while it is created.
 Flint decides which chart or plot type fits the best taking into account the nature of the incoming data.

-Depending on the scan acquisition chain, 3 types of plots can be shown:
+Depending on the scan acquisition chain, different types of plots can be shown:

 * Curve plot: showing curves from the scan scalar counters
 * Scatter plot: to project in 2D specific 1D data
 * MCA plot: showing MCAs counters (and also for now other kind of 1D data)
 * Image plot, showing 2D data counters (typically Lima detectors' data)

-!!! note
-    TBD : This has to be re-written (more clear ??) and moved elsewhere Plots are grouped by the topmost master, i.e. as long as the number of points for a master corresponds to its parent, the plots are attached to this master (recursively, up to the root master if possible).
-    If number of points diverges between 2 masters, then underlying data is represented in another set of plot windows.
-    So, there is no limit to the number of windows in the **Live** tab, it depends on the scan being executed.

 **Flint** can be started automatically when a new scan begins (the application interface will show up when a scan is launched), by configuring `SCAN_DISPLAY`